INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 Trace amounts of unreacted MOCA may be present in some plastic products, however because MOCA has a high molecular weight and low volatility, exposure in consumers is expected to be very low.

-No household products are listed as containing MOCA in the Household Products Database from the United States.
+No household products are listed as containing MOCA in the Consumer Product Information Database from the United States.

 A search of Environment Canada’s National Pollutant Release Inventory (NPRI) database yielded the following results on current potential for exposure to MOCA in Canada: